platomav/MEAnalyzer/README.md

 1. Make sure you have Python 3.6 installed
 2. Use pip to install colorama (PyPi)
-3. Use pip to install PTable (Github, master branch)
+3. Use pip to install PTable (Github, boxchar branch)
 4. Use pip to install PyInstaller (Github, master branch)
 5. Place huffman11.py at Huffman11 sub-directory (Github)
 6. Open a command prompt and execute: